 Beans, Grains, Soups, and Sauces: Beans and whole grains offer fiber to help lower your cholesterol.

-- Beans, canned, reduced sodium: Assorted cans of beans such as black, garbanzo, kidney, lentils, navy, and pinto
+- Beans, canned, reduced-sodium: assorted cans of beans such as black, garbanzo, kidney, navy, and pinto

 - Broth, reduced-sodium chicken, beef, or vegetable

-- Cereals, whole-grain (Note: Choose cereals that contain 5 or more grams of dietary fiber and fewer than 8 grams of sugar per serving)
+- Cereals, whole-grain (Note: Choose cereals that have 5 or more grams of dietary fiber and fewer than 8 grams of sugar per serving.)

 - Flaxseed, ground or whole

-- Grains such as wheat berries, couscous, polenta, millet, bulgur, or quinoa
+- Grains such as wheat berries, couscous, polenta, millet, bulgur, and quinoa

 - Oat bran

 - Pasta, whole wheat, spelt, or kamut (Note: These whole-grain pastas come in bowtie, fettuccini, lasagna, spaghetti, fusilli, spiral, elbow macaroni, and ravioli varieties.)